Inquisitive bisimulation: Conclusion

 In Section~\ref{sec:neighbourhood} we compared inquisitive modal logic to neighbourhood semantics for modal logic, showing that, although these two logics are interpreted over similar structures, they are very different in terms of their expressive power, and are invariant under different notions of bisimulation equivalence.

-In Section~\ref{relinqmodsec} we discussed how inquisitive modal models can be encoded as two-sorted relational structures on which we can interpret first-order formulae of a suitable relational signature.
-This enabled us to define a standard translation from \inqbm\ to first-order logic, and to view \inqbm\ as a syntactic fragment of first-order logic.
-We then asked whether (and if so, over what classes of structures) this syntactic fragment coincides, up to logical equivalence, with the fragment determined by the semantic property of bisimulation invariance.
+In Section~\ref{relinqmodsec} we discussed how inquisitive modal models can be encoded as two-sorted relational structures on which we can naturally interpret first-order formulae of a suitable relational signature.
+This enabled us to define a standard translation from \inqbm\ to first-order logic, and to view \inqbm\ as a syntactic fragment of first-order logic with respect to those relational structures.

-Using an inquisitive analogue of partial tree unfoldings in Section~\ref{inqbmsec}, we established a positive answer to this question for the class of all relational inquisitive models, both in the general case and in restriction to finite models.
+We then asked over what classes of structures this syntactic fragment coincides, up to logical equivalence, with the fragment determined by the semantic property of bisimulation invariance.
+Using an inquisitive analogue of partial tree unfoldings in Section~\ref{inqbmsec}, we established a positive answer to this question for several natural classes, including the class of all relational inquisitive models, and the class of all finite models.

-Finally, in Section~\ref{epinqsec} we turned to the case of inquisitive epistemic models---the inquisitive version of multi-modal S5 models.
-Technically, this case is much more challenging, since the partial unfolding procedure used in the previous section is incompatible with the S5 frame conditions.
-Nevertheless, we saw that the characterisation result still holds in this setting---again, both in general and in restriction to finite models.

 The results obtained in this paper provide us with a better understanding of inquisitive modal logic in at least two ways.
-From a more concrete perspective, we have given a characterisation of the expressive power of \inqbm\ which is very helpful in order to tell what properties of pointed models can and cannot be expressed in the language: for instance, it is easy to see that properties like $\mathbb{P}(w):=``W \in\Sigma(w)\text{''}$ or $\mathbb{P}(w):=``\{w\}\in\Sigma(w)\text{''}$ are not bisimulation invariant, and thus not expressible in \inqml.
+From a more concrete perspective, we have given a characterisation of the expressive power of \inqbm\ which is very helpful in order to tell what properties of pointed models can and cannot be expressed in the language: for instance, it is easy to see that properties like $\mathcal{P}(w):=``W \in\Sigma(w)\text{''}$ or $\mathcal{P}(w):=``\{w\}\in\Sigma(w)\text{''}$ are not bisimulation invariant, and thus not expressible in \inqml.
 From a more abstract perspective, we have looked at a natural notion of behavioural equivalence for inquisitive modal structures, whose main constituent is a map $\Sigma:W\to\wp\wp(W)$, rather than $\sigma:W\to\wp(W)$ as in Kripke structures.
-We saw that, in terms of expressive power, \inqml\ is a natural choice for a language designed to talk about properties which are invariant under this notion of equivalence: among first-order properties (and over various natural classes of models) \inqbm\ expresses all and only those properties that are invariant in this sense.
+We saw that, in terms of expressive power, \inqml\ is a natural choice for a language designed to talk about properties which are invariant under this notion of equivalence: over various classes of structures, \inqbm\ expresses all and only the first-order properties that are invariant in this sense.